 As computing systems become more essential to our daily lives, it becomes ever more important that the services they provide are available whenever we need them.
 We must also be able to rely on the integrity of the systems, and thus the information that they hold and provide.
 What is more, our society and our economy depend upon certain pieces of information being held in confidence.
+The third theme of courses on the Programme concerns software and systems security, from both social and technical points of view.

-Security Principles (SPR)
+Security Principles

 This course combines a treatment of the fundamental principles of cryptography and security protocols with a practical treatment of current best practice.
 It explains the need for computer security, and the scope of the available technical solutions; presents techniques for evaluating security solutions; and provides an overview of the current leading technologies and standards in the security arena.
+It also provides an introduction to the whole Software and Systems Security theme.

-Design for Security (DES)
+Design for Security

-Capability in the design of systems which will meet security goals is an increasingly important skill.
 This course explores how cost-effective solutions to security needs can be achieved by following well-established architectural practices and detailed security principles.
-Central to these considerations is the need for requirements to be met with established solutions, and how a balance can be struck between security and other system requirements.
+Central to these considerations is meeting requirements with established solutions, and striking a balance between security and other system requirements.